microsoft/playwright/docs/api.md

 #### page.goBack([options])
 - `options` <[Object]> Navigation parameters which might have the following properties:
-  - `timeout` <[number]> Maximum navigation time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
+  - `timeout` <[number]> Maximum operation time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
 The default value can be changed by using the [browserContext.setDefaultNavigationTimeout(timeout)](#browsercontextsetdefaultnavigationtimeouttimeout), [browserContext.setDefaultTimeout(timeout)](#browsercontextsetdefaulttimeouttimeout), [page.setDefaultNavigationTimeout(timeout)](#pagesetdefaultnavigationtimeouttimeout) or [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) methods.
-  - `waitUntil` <"load"|"domcontentloaded"|"networkidle"> When to consider navigation succeeded, defaults to `load`.
+  - `waitUntil` <"load"|"domcontentloaded"|"networkidle"> When to consider operation succeeded, defaults to `load`.
 Events can be either:
-    - `'domcontentloaded'` - consider navigation to be finished when the `DOMContentLoaded` event is fired.
+    - `'domcontentloaded'` - consider operation to be finished when the `DOMContentLoaded` event is fired.
-    - `'load'` - consider navigation to be finished when the `load` event is fired.
+    - `'load'` - consider operation to be finished when the `load` event is fired.
-    - `'networkidle'` - consider navigation to be finished when there are no network connections for at least `500` ms.
+    - `'networkidle'` - consider operation to be finished when there are no network connections for at least `500` ms.
 - returns: <[Promise]<[null]|[Response]>> Promise which resolves to the main resource response.
 In case of multiple redirects, the navigation will resolve with the response of the last redirect.
 If can not go back, resolves to `null`.